Remote Operations FAQ

-The Seattle Department of Transportation announced an emergency closure of the West Seattle Bridge, effective at 7 p.m. on March 23.
+The Seattle Department of Transportation announced an emergency closure of the West Seattle Bridge in March of 2020.
 The lower bridge is currently only open for transit, emergency services, and freight (as of June 2020).
-Other drivers will have to use detours into and out of West Seattle, including 1st Avenue South and Michigan Street.
-The closure may last for months or years as needed repairs or bridge replacement take place.
+All other drivers will have to use alternative routes into and out of West Seattle.
+The closure is expected to last through mid-2022, according to SDOT.

 Online Learning FAQ

 Instructional Support Services is here to help students and staff with their questions about eLearning and online technology tools including Canvas, Google Suite for Education, LinkedIn Learning, Panapto, and Zoom.
 They have also set up a Live Chat function that can be accessed at South’s eLearning site, or on Canvas.
 Live chat hours vary, but you can always leave a message and someone will get back to you.

 For assistance with Citrix, MySouth, and Office 365, contact IT Services.

 Although we do not how long the pandemic will impact learning modalities, we encourage all students to give online instruction a try.
 We are navigating unchartered waters together, and we are committed to helping students adjust to alternative modes of instruction.

 Instructional Support Services is here to help students and employees with their questions about eLearning and online technology tools including Canvas, Google Suite for Education, LinkedIn Learning, Panapto, and Zoom.
 They have also set up a Live Chat function that can be accessed at South’s eLearning site, or on Canvas.
 Live chat hours vary, but you can always leave a message and someone will get back to you.